Week 3 in November - FREE Lesson Plans

 I want children to be able to recognize and name the basic shapes, as well as being to recognize them in the world around us.

-This week we are diving more into 3D shapes.
+This week we are diving more into 3D shapes!

 I mix it up between hands-on manipulatives, activities and worksheets.

-These activities can be used in small groups, whole group and rotating centers.
-What I love about them is we play them many times throughout the unit.
+What I love about them is that we play them many times throughout the unit.

 Read my full blog post about geometry HERE to learn more.